wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-user-photo-information/includes/2-access-user-profile-photo.md

 - Organizational charts
 - Chat messages

-The challenge is to uniformly display a profile photo across the application, because multiple sources for profile photos are in the Microsoft 365 ecosystem.
+The challenge is to uniformly display a profile photo across the application, because the Microsoft 365 ecosystem has multiple sources for profile photos.
 Your organization might even have a separate system to store profile images of users or contacts.

 Microsoft Graph simplifies these challenges and gives you an instant solution for storing and retrieving a unique profile photo.